leejarvis/slop/README.md

     # using `--applicable_age`
     s[:applicable_age] #=> 20

 Want these options back in a nice readable help string?
-Just call `Slop.to_s` and Slop will return a nice indented option list.
+Just call `Slop#to_s` and Slop will return a nice indented option list.
 You can even add a banner to the help text using the `banner` method like so: